+'''

+nodes

 [Alice, Bridget]

+'''

-As many algorithms streaming mode only return the node id, gds.util.asNode and gds.util.asNodes can be used to retrieve the whole node from the neo4j database.
+As many algorithms streaming mode only return the node id, gds.util.asNode and gds.util.asNode can be used to retrieve the whole node from the neo4j database.

-5.9.
+5.8.
 Cypher on GDS graph Enterprise edition